 That's how screwed up this all has gotten.

-Now we've had people from Andy McCarthy to Greg Jarrett, no so many other smart attorneys on this program that all say, well, this so-called whistleblower doesn't even qualify as a whistleblower.
+Now, we've had people from Andy McCarthy to Greg Jarrett, so many other smart attorneys on this program that all say, well, this so-called whistleblower doesn't even qualify as a whistleblower, which also then raises the question, okay, the attorney of the whistleblower was talking on day 10 after Donald Trump was sworn in, day 10 about a coup.

-This is the whistleblower, non-whleblowers lawyer.
+This is the whistleblower, non-whistleblower's lawyer.

 That's what he was talking about and tweeting out on Twitter.

-Um, but there are real whistleblowers, and uh one of them joins us now.
+And one of them joins us now.

-Uh Blake Percival is a whistleblower.
+Blake Percival is a whistleblower.

-And among the clearances not properly reviewed, let's see, Edward Snowden, Aaron Alexis, Imran Owan.
+And among the clearances, not properly reviewed, let's see, Edward Snowden, Aaron Alexis, Imran Owan.

 We've covered that story pretty extensively.